Updated on December 28th, 2023

 Used, disease-free hive boxes have scents, propolis, and wax that help the bees feel at home.

 Paint new hive boxes well in advance of putting them to use.
 Give them time for any chemical odors to dissipate before the bees are in residence.
+Chemical odors from new paint may cause the bees to leave.

 See our article Should I Paint My Beehive (Do It!) for tips on what how and why to paint your boxes.